 - (Optional ship visiting: February 2-3, with chaplains of Houston International Seafarers’ Center)

 - Online after Feb.
-2 posted weekly online (1) for students without CPE or (3) for students with additional CPE requirements
+2 posted online (1) for all students

 - Dedicated course website link sent to students